Generic Name: Codeine Oral Solution (KOE deen)

 - Keep a list of all your drugs (prescription, natural products, vitamins, OTC) with you.
 Give this list to your doctor.

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
 Read it again each time codeine oral solution is refilled.
-If you have any questions about this medicine, please talk with the doctor, pharmacist, or other health care provider.
+If you have any questions about codeine oral solution, please talk with the doctor, pharmacist, or other health care provider.